-Vegetation or green cover is any surface with soil and vegetation.
+Green cover is any surface with soil and vegetation.
 It is important in providing ecological benefits and creating a harmonious relationship between the natural and manmade environments.
-However, in Forest Glen/Montgomery Hills, the green cover is only between 6 and 20 percent of the commercial areas compared to adjacent residential areas with nearly 35 percent.
+However, in Forest Glen/ Montgomery Hills, the green cover is only between 6 and 20 percent of the commercial areas compared to adjacent residential areas with nearly 35 percent.